Agricultural Reform Route Map

 PSF support includes:

 This PSF support is transitional – it is aimed at helping farmers and crofters make a Just Transition and prepare for the new future support framework.
-We expect the PSF support to end by March 2025 and from then, soil testing and carbon audits will be part of the foundations of the Whole Farm Plan.
+From 2025 soil testing and carbon audits will be part of the foundations of the Whole Farm Plan.

 New conditions will be introduced to the Basic Payment Scheme in 2025 through the foundations of the Whole Farm Plan and new Cross Compliance conditions.

-By 2027 the region model will have been reviewed and any changes made will be to support the transition to a more economic and environmentally-sustainable model for the industry.
+No further changes are anticipated in 2026 and any changes made in 2027 will be to support the transition to a more economic and environmentally sustainable model for the industry.

 Greening